SnowS3c/MKV-WebServer/README.md

-# Play MKV Films on a Web Server
+# Play MKV Films on a Node Web Server
 Play films in format mkv on web pages using Node.
 First convert mkv file into mp4 file using the script ```convert.sh``` or you can convert it manually with VLC.
 Then exec the node server to host the films and open a web browser, go to localhost:3000 and select the film you want to watch.